arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 ### Size-specific letterforms

-In earlier versions of Name Sans, the Optical Size axis automatically switched between forms of characters `R`, `I`, `g`, & `l`, opting for the forms that worked best in most Display vs Text scenarios.
+In earlier versions of Name Sans, the Optical Size axis automatically switched between forms of characters `R`, `I`, `g`, and `l`, opting for the forms that worked best in most Display vs Text scenarios.
 This deliberate inconsistency was partly a nod to old grotesque typefaces that included very different letterforms in different “cuts” (literally, different styles of wood or metal cut for different widths and sizes).

 In previous versions of Name Sans, there were stylistic sets to turn off this size-specific swapping behavior.
 In v0.5, however, I have opted to keep a single set of defaults across all sizes – with stylistic sets to turn *on* the automatic swaps.